roemvaar/cs_notes/docs/algorithms/backtracking.md

 # Backtracking

+A backtracking algorithm works by recursively exploring all possible solutions to a problem.
+It starts by choosing an initial solution, and then it explores all possible extensions of that solution.
+If an extension leads to a solution, the algorithm returns that solution.
+If an extension does not lead to a solution, the algorithm backtracks to the previous solution and tries a different extension.

 You have a decision space you can choice from.
 Your decisions are restricted somehow and your goal is to do something (solve something, like solve a sudoku board or fill n slots).

 Understand subproblem.
 Craft your decision space.
 Adhere to your constraints.
 Converge to a base case.

 You need to remember that if a decision doesn't work out, once you come back from your decision you get rid of it.

+The following is a general outline of how a backtracking algorithm works:

+1. Choose an initial solution.

+2. Explore all possible extensions of the current solution.

+3. If an extension leads to a solution, return that solution.

+4. If an extension does not lead to a solution, backtrack to the previous solution and try a different extension.

+5. Repeat steps 2-4 until all possible solutions have been explored.

 ## Three Keys for Backtracking